There is No Alternative to WholeHealth!

 5 tsp.
 Miso – I like Chickpea Miso or Millet Miso in this soup

-Scrub the winter squash and cut into one-inch cubes.
-I buy organic squash and do not peel it.
-The skin will soften, especially if using butternut.
-It’s always best to use the whole food.
+5. Wash the winter squash with a vegetable brush and cut into one-inch cubes.
+I buy organic squash and do not peel butternut squash.
+The skin will soften on butternut.
+It’s always best to use the whole food whenever possible.

 Tips from Deborah